 As the business value of modern software applications increases, corporations are heavily investing in software to better streamline their business processes.
 Yet, they have neither the time nor knowledge to manage these assets as efficiently as traditional, physical hardware.
+The result is often mismanaged software assets without any impactful processes in place.
+To implement a successful process, you first need to understand the purpose of software asset management (SAM).
+In general, the purpose of SAM is to keep track of software deployments and assets as well as to help organizations make informed software spending decisions.

 The process of a SAM engagement is relatively complex, requiring a broad array of knowledge ranging from the technical expertise to manage and monitor the SAM tool scanning the IT environment to the licensing knowledge necessary for interpreting the data retrieved from the SAM assessment.
 However, below we attempt to break it down into its fundamental parts: